QR3.7.1 The Curious Case of Quantum Spin

 The quantity of action necessary to cause any change in Nature always is the smallest possible”.

-Euler, Leibnitz, Lagrange, Hamilton and others then developed the mathematics of this law of least action, that nature always does the least work, sparking a furious theoretical debate on whether we live inthe best of all possible worlds.
-Despite Voltaire’s ridicule, how light always finds the fastest path remains a mystery today.
+Euler, Leibnitz, Lagrange, Hamilton, and others then developed the mathematics of this law of least action, that nature always does the least work, sparking a furious theoretical debate on whether we live in the best of all possible worlds.
+Despite Voltaire’s ridicule, how light always finds the path of least action, for any destination, remained a mystery.

 Figure 3.16.
 Law of least action in optics

-For example, light bouncing off the mirror in Figure 3.16 could take any of the dotted paths shown, but by the principles of optics, it always takes the solid line fastest path.
-But as the photon moves forward in time to trace out a complex path, how does it at each stage pick out the fastest route?
+For example, light bouncing off the mirror in Figure 3.16 could take any of the dotted paths shown, but according to optics, always takes the solid line fastest path.
+But as a photon moves forward in time to trace out its path, how does it at each stage know the fastest route?
 As Feynman says:

 Does it ‘smell’ the neighboring paths to find out if they have more action?”
 (Feynman et al., 1977), p19-9.

-To say that a photon chooses a path so that the final action is less is to get causality backwards.
-That a photon, the simplest of all things, with no known internal mechanisms, always takes the fastest path to any destination, for any media combination, any path complexity, any number of alternate paths, and inclusive of relativity, is nothing short of miraculous.
-The law of least action is a physical law that is no less a mystery today than it was centuries ago but like all physical laws, it has its basis in a quantum law, as the next module shows.
+To say that a photon chooses in advance the path of least action is to get causality backwards.
+That a photon, the simplest of all things, with no known internal mechanism, always finds the fastest path to any destination, for any media combination, any path complexity, any number of alternate paths, and inclusive of relativity, is simply miraculous.
+The law of least action is a physical law that is no less a mystery today than it was centuries ago, but like all physical laws, it has its basis in a quantum law.

 Next